xmindflow/Awesome-Implicit-Neural-Representations-in-Medical-imaging/README.md

 # Implicit-Neural-Representations-in-Medical-Analysis

-This repo contains a comprehensive paper list of Implicit Neural Representations in Medical Analysis models, including papers, codes, and related websites.
+This repo contains a comprehensive paper list of Implicit Neural Representations in Medical Imaging, including papers, codes, and related websites.

 # Introduction